geopanag/Network-Inference-From-Neural-Activations/README.md

 [A Review of Network Inference Techniques for Neural Activation Time Series](https://arxiv.org/abs/1806.08212)  <br />

-The scripts follow the order of the number in the title.
+The scripts follow the order below.
 If two scripts have the same number, they can be run simultaneously.  <br />
 The code was developed using python 2.7, in an ubuntu mate environment and tested in a laptop with Intel i7 CPU@2.4 GHz, 8 Gb RAM  <br />

 Python packages used: pandas, sklearn, numpy, tensorflow, pickle, pyhawkes <br />